CDMcGwire/othnell/src/pages/magic/thaumaturgy.md

 # {{ $frontmatter.title }}

-The art of performing miracles.
-Spells and rituals of this practice break the known rules of the world quite literally.
+The arte of performing miracles.
+Spells and rituals of this practice quite literally break the known rules of the world.
 Such as bringing the dead back to life, changing water to wine, or bringing down a pillar of searing light in the pitch dark of a cave.